Practice of Rewriting Watermarks in Flink

 |

-Rewriting Watermarks in Flink is an advanced feature that allows for the adjustment of stream processing behavior according to specific business requirements.
-By customizing the Watermark strategy, it is possible to handle real-time data streams more flexibly, enhancing the accuracy and efficiency of data processing.
-In practical applications, making appropriate use of this operation can improve the handling capabilities for big data.
+Rewriting Watermarks in Flink is an advanced feature that allows you to adjust stream processing behavior according to specific business needs.
+By customizing Watermark strategies, you can more flexibly handle real-time data streams and improve the accuracy and efficiency of data processing.
+In practical applications, proper use of this operation can enhance big data processing capabilities.